dullemond/radmc3d-2.0/manual/sphinx/inputoutputfiles.rst

 The list of wavelengths can be in increasing order or decreasing order, but must be monotonically increasing/decreasing.

-{\bf IMPORTANT:} It is important to keep in mind that the wavelength coverage must include the wavelengths at which the stellar spectra have most of their energy, and at which the dust cools predominantly.
+*IMPORTANT:* It is important to keep in mind that the wavelength coverage must include the wavelengths at which the stellar spectra have most of their energy, and at which the dust cools predominantly.
 This in practice means that this should go all the way from 0.1 :math:`\mu`m to 1000